-Services that are covered for you What you must pay when you get these services For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: □One screening exam every 12 months For women who are pregnant, we cover: □Up to three screening exams during a pregnancy members eligible for Medicare- covered preventive HIV screening.
-Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+Services that are covered for you What you must pay when you get these services ●Up to three screening exams during a pregnancy Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies \$0 copayment for all home health visits provided by a network home health agency when Medicare criteria are met. ^{††} Other copayments or coinsurance may apply (Please see Durable medical equipment and related supplies for applicable copayments or coinsurance).
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies \$0 copayment for all home health visits provided by a network home health agency when Medicare criteria are met.†† Other copayments or coinsurance may apply (Please see Durable medical equipment and related supplies for applicable copayments or coinsurance).
 Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
-Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care You will pay the cost-sharing that applies to primary care services, specialist physician services, or home health (as described under "Physician/ practitioner services, including doctor's office visits" or "Home health agency care") depending on where you received administration or monitoring services. ^{††}
+Covered services include, but are not limited to: •Professional services, including nursing services, furnished in accordance with the plan of care •Patient training and education not otherwise covered under the durable medical equipment benefit •Remote monitoring You will pay the cost-sharing that applies to primary care services, specialist physician services, or home health (as described under "Physician/ practitioner services, including doctor's office visits" or "Home health agency care") depending on where you received administration or monitoring services. †† Referral may be required.
+See "Durable medical equipment" earlier in this chart